Nikon: The Moment

 To ensure we got as much content as possible, we had some fun shooting extra roses and some baubles filled with paint and liquid nitrogen as well as a frozen lemon!

 Some R&D we shot on a Phantom Flex at 1000fps.
 We froze the roses in liquid nitrogen, shot them with an air rifle whilst measuring the time in microseconds.
-This allowed us to see when the most attractive part of the explosion occurs (60 thousandths of a second after impact), which in turn allowed us to trigger the flash guns at the correct time for the perfect still photograph.
+This allowed us to see when the most attractive part of the explosion occurs, which turned out to be 60 thousandths of a second after impact.
+This then allowed us to trigger the flash guns at the correct time for the perfect still photograph.
 Since these looked so good we also used them as trailers to promote the campaign on social channels.